-In October 2019, the international agency A.M.
-Best confirmed the financial strength rating A (Excellent) of Solunion and its long-term issuer credit rating of "a", both of them with a stable outlook.
-Maintaining these ratings reflects the strength of the balance sheet of Solunion, which A.M.
-Best considers "very solid", and highlights its adequate operating performance and its correct management of business risk.
+In September 2020, the international agency A.M.
+Best confirmed the financial strength rating A (Excellent) of Solunion Seguros, Compañía Internacional de Seguros S.A. and its long-term issuer credit rating of "A", both with a stable outlook.

+Confirmation of this rating emphasises Solunion's balance sheet firmness and solidity, which A.M.
+Best considers "very solid" and highlights its "adequate operating performance and its correct management of business risk".

-According to the analysis, this balance sheet solidity is supported by "its risk-adjusted capitalisation, which remained at the strongest level at the end of 2018, according to the Best's Capital Adequacy Ratio."
-Furthermore, it adds, "the assessment of balance sheet strength is supported by a prudent reserve approach and the conservative investment and reinsurance strategies of Solunion."
-Faced with economic prospects that point to a change in cycle, the report considers that "the company maintains capital reserves to cushion the effect of a high insolvency environment."
-Accordingly, A.M.
-Best expects Solunion to "maintain a prudent capital management strategy to support its strategic expansion plans."
-Finally, the report highlights that the operating performance of Solunion has shown a trend of improvement during the last five years (2014-2018), which was also maintained in the results of the first half of 2019.
+According to the analysis, this balance sheet solidity is supported by a "risk-adjusted capitalisation, which remained at the strongest level at the end of 2019, according to the Best's Capital Adequacy Ratio", a prudent reserve approach and the conservative investment and reinsurance strategies, A.M.
+Best considers that the Company maintains capital reserves to cushion the effect of a context of increasing insolvencies.

+With the change of cycle in the global economy and the current crisis caused by the COVID-19 pandemic, A.M.
+Best expects "Solunion to maintain a prudent capital management strategy to support its strategic expansion plans".
+Besides, the agency concludes that "positive business profile factors include the ability to leverage the expertise and capabilities of Euler Hermes, the leading global trade credit insurer, whilst accessing MAPFRE's widespread and established distribution channels in its target market".

+Finally, the report highlights again the trend of progressive improvement in the operating performance of Solunion the last five years (2015- 2019).